harshghorpade/CoWinSlotNotifier/README.md

 ## Prerequisite
 1] Need AWS account.
 Amazon has provide free evaluation period, so if you don't have AWS account, then you can create it without any charges.

-2] Create one SNS Topic in any region (say US-East-1) and create one email subsription on that topic with your preferred email id.
+2] Create one SNS Topic in any region (say US-East-1) and create one email subscription on that topic with your preferred email id.

 3] You need to confirm the SNS email subscription, by checking your email and clicking on the link sent by AWS on creating subscription on topic in step 2.